Installing VMware vCenter Server¶

 Select the correct NFS version and click Next to proceed.

+Click Next to proceed.
 The Host accessibility tab displays.

 Review the settings.

-The new datastore is now accessible as an installation source for virtual machine CD drives.
+Click Finish to complete adding the NFS ISO data store.
+This data store is now accessible as an installation source for virtual machine CD drives.